bbtsws/ts/section-3-adding-two-numbers/lab2/README.md

 const d: B = 1; // invalid: d is a boolean
 ```

+## Numbers Universe

+Previously, we defined numbers as ```"zero" | { "prev": number }```.
+Now, each number will have its own unique type.
+So, one, two, three, four, etc will have have its own unique type.
+We will use a function to generate these types.

 ## Instructions

 1. Copy [`add.types.problem.ts`](add.types.problem.ts) into the Playground.